 Obtaining Educational Records

-I can assist in acquiring all relevant educational records to help determine what has been done for your child and if the school or educational institution is meeting their obligations under the IEP.
+We can assist in acquiring all relevant educational records to help determine what has been done for your child and if the school or educational institution is meeting their obligations under the IEP.

 Parental Requests And Concerns Documentation

-I can assist with getting benefits such as:
+We can assist with getting benefits such as: